 If you ask people in the Sitecore space: “How do you feel about Sitecore?” most likely you will get some sort of “love-hate” response with some very interesting stories about their experiences with Sitecore.
-As a Sitecore Project Manager, my answer to that questions would be: Sitecore is just “different“… in a good way! 😊
+As a Sitecore Project Manager, my answer to that question would be: Sitecore is just “different“… in a good way! 😊

 Managing Sitecore projects is different than managing other software development projects in so many aspects.
 In this article, I will highlight only 3 key aspects, and I am calling on all Sitecore PMs out there to share more unique aspects of managing Sitecore projects.

 Sitecore is not just a tool to build websites, it is an integral part of Digital Strategy, which spans multiple dimensions inside an organization.
 In other words, Sitecore projects should not be restricted to be an implementation tool and should not be owned by IT folks only.
 In fact, successful Sitecore projects always start at the highest strategic level in an organization, where Digital Strategies and Goals are identified.
 After that, key departments such as Marketing and IT are engaged for execution.